After months of toying with the idea, you’ve decided to take the plunge and start a business, dive headfirst into the LLC ownership life.

 A domestic LLC is one that’s formed in the same state as the company’s primary business location.
 For example, if you’re located in Colorado and you start an LLC as a means of opening a retail business in that state, that LLC is considered to be domestic.

-You need to have a domestic LLC before you can ever start a foreign LLC to expand your business.
-A foreign LLC doesn’t mean you’re located outside the country, but rather denotes that your primary business is located in another state.
+You can’t start a foreign LLC without first establishing a domestic one.
+Then, you will form a foreign LLC when expanding your business into another state.
+A foreign LLC doesn’t mean you’re located outside the country.
+Rather, it denotes that your primary business is located in another state.

 How Do I Form a Domestic LLC?

 Your domestic LLC formation process will revolve around one document: the Articles of Organization.
 Everything else branches off from this one important form.
 Be aware that not every state calls it the same thing.
 You might see it called the Certificate of Organization or Certificate of Formation.
 Just know that all three of these forms are essentially the same, with a similar purpose and structure.

 There’s not a universal Articles of Organization form – each state has its own.
 But despite the potential differences in appearance, it will require that you provide:

 - Identity and contact info for your registered agent

 - The names of your company’s owner/members